 The most popular ones out there that you can cultivate at home include:

-• Bell: These are the most versatile of all pepper types and come in various colors (green, yellow, red, orange, and even purple!).
+- Bell: These are the most versatile of all pepper types and come in a variety of colors (green, yellow, red, orange, and even purple!).

-Whichever variety you grow at home, it should all thrive in similarly warm temperatures with lots of sunshine.
+Whichever variety you grow at home, it should all thrive in similarly warm temperatures with plenty of sunshine.

 Where to Buy Seeds

 You can buy high-quality seeds from gardening stores, online, or farmers’ markets.
-Online retailers such as SeedsNow sell good-quality organic seeds.
+Online retailers such as SeedsNow and Seed Needs sell good-quality organic seeds.

 Takeaway